-Rules and Regulations cover specific matters related to the use of the property that are not covered in the CC&Rs.
+Rules and Regulations cover specific matters related to the use of the property that is not covered in the CC&Rs.
 The Rules and Regulations cannot conflict with the CC&Rs or they are unenforceable.

-Architectural Guidelines are typically established pursuant to the association’s rule making authority and preserve the “vision” of the community.
+Architectural Guidelines are typically established under the association’s rule-making authority and preserve the “vision” of the community.

 Arizona Revised Statutes:

 Corporations, A.R.S.
 Sections 10-3101 – 10-11909